 Established in 1950, Bellarmine University is an independent, private Catholic institution of higher education.
 It is named after Cardinal Saint Robert Bellarmine and was established by Archbishop John A. Floersh.
 It is located in Louisville, Kentucky.

 The school is known for having a vibrant study abroad program, which encompasses travel to six continents and 50 countries around the world.
-Partnerships with over 150 partner institutions have made it possible for Bellarmine University to offer summer enclave programs and semester or academic year exchanges.
 The program is designed to be affordable for all students, regardless of their financial backgrounds, which is why more than 35 percent of all Bellarmine students partake in this program.

 St. Mary's College of California